Add sections to main.dol

 If a section is of type gecko code handler + cheat code, then make the heap smaller and move the cheat codes before the FST section.

 Parameter MODE is optional.
 If set, OFF disables and ON enables this feature.
 For mode AUTO (default) this feature is enabled, if the cheat codes are too large or for internal reasons.

 6.4 --gct-addr address

-is active, a text section is created to manage the code handling.
-This section is only needed at start and is placed by default at address 0c802c0000 (good address for all 4 regions) as part of BSS.
+is active, a text section is created to manage the code handler.
+This section is only needed at start and is placed by default at address 0c802c0000 (part of BSS, good address for all 4 regions).
 This option changes the start address of the section.
 If address is 0

 or invalid, then unused BSS space is searched.